Advanced model deployments with TensorFlow Serving

 - Discover how to configure batch requests in TensorFlow Serving and how to configure TensorFlow Serving to provide A/B Testing capabilities

-Hannes Hapke is a machine learning enthusiast and a Google Developer Expert for machine learning.
-He’s applied deep learning to a variety of computer vision and natural language problems, but his main interest is in machine learning infrastructure and automating model workflows.
-Hannes is a coauthor of Natural Language Processing in Action and is working on Building Machine Learning Pipelines with TensorFlow for O’Reilly.
-When he isn’t working on a deep learning project, you’ll find him running long distances, hiking, or enjoying a book with a good cup of coffee.
+Hannes Hapke is a senior data scientist at SAP ConcurLabs.
+He’s been a machine learning enthusiast for many years and is a Google Developer Expert for machine learning.
+Hannes has applied deep learning to a variety of computer vision and natural language problems, but his main interest is in machine learning engineering and automating model workflows.
+Hannes is a coauthor of the deep learning publication Natural Language Processing in Action and he’s working on a book about Building Machine Learning Pipelines with TensorFlow Extended (O’Reilly).
+When he isn’t working on a deep learning project, you’ll find him outdoors running, hiking, or enjoying a good cup of coffee with a great book.

 For conference registration information and customer service